halolimat/geotutorial/docs/hands-on-1.md

+---
-# Geotutorial - Hands-on - 1
+title: Geotutorial - Hands-on - 1
+author: Hussein S. Al-Olimat
+source: "github.com/halolimat"

+---

-## Geotutorial: Location Extraction using Supervised Models (Notebook-1)
+# Geotutorial: Location Extraction using Supervised Models (Notebook-1)

 ### Dataset we will be using: